 Certain hospitalized patients enrolled in Watershed are followed by care coordinators for a period of 30 days after hospital discharge.
 If the patient returns to any hospital during that period, organizations linked to the patient will be credited with a hospital readmission.
-The number of patients who return to the hospital is compared to the number of patients who do not return to the hospital during a 30-day period to calculate an organization's readmission rate.
+An organization’s Readmission metric is the average of the percentage of linked patients who are readmitted to the hospital during the 30-day post-acute period over the preceding 12 months.

-Inpatient facilities (such as hospitals) that use Watershed to connect patients to other inpatient facilities (such as skilled nursing facilities) have the option of including an estimated length of stay on the connection form.
+Hospitals that use Watershed to connect patients to other inpatient facilities (such as skilled nursing facilities) have the option of including an estimated length of stay on the connection form.
 When this is done, Watershed will compare the estimated length of stay to the actual length of stay and record the difference.
 An organization's DELOS metric is the average of all such measured differences over the preceding 90-day period and is expressed as a negative value when the actual length of stay is less than the estimated length of stay and a positive value when the actual length of stay is greater than the estimated length of stay.

 When inpatient facilities (such as hospitals) use Watershed to connect patients to post-discharge organizations (such as home health, hospice, skilled nursing facilities, etc.), Watershed measures the elapsed time between when a patient is discharged from the inpatient facility and when the post-discharge organization establishes face-to-face services.
 An organization’s Handoff Duration metric is the average of all such measured times during the preceding 90-day period.

 Certain patients enrolled in Watershed have an opportunity to rate organizations involved in their care on a scale between 1 and 5, with 5 being best.
 Watershed aggregates and averages the numeric information for each organization over the preceding 12-month period to determine the Patient Ratings metric.